DMCC Free Zone

 Step 5: Submit Documents and Pay Fees

 With all necessary documentation ready, you can submit your application and pay the required registration fees.
-DMCC’s fee structure typically includes licensing fees and other administrative charges, which vary depending on the type of license you are applying for.
+DMCC’s fee structure typically includes licensing fees and other administrative charges, which vary depending on the type of license being applied for.

 Step 6: Lease Office Space